-On 24th May 2017 Justices Surendra Mohan Kuriakose and Abraham Mathew of the Kerala High Court annulled Hadiya’s marriage with Mr Shafin Jahan, on the ground that ‘a girl aged 24 years is weak and vulnerable, capable of being exploited in many ways’.
-Further, the High Court gave custody of Hadiya to her parents.
-Mr Shafin Jahan then filed a special leave petition challenging this judgement.
+On 24th May 2017, Justices Surendra Mohan Kuriakose and Abraham Mathew of the Kerala High Court annulled Hadiya’s marriage to Mr. Shafin Jahan.
+The Kerala High Court judgement stated that ‘a girl aged 24 years is weak and vulnerable, capable of being exploited in many ways’.
+The High Court gave Hadiya's parents custody of her.
+In response, Mr Shafin Jahan filed a special leave petition, challenging the judgement.

 On 8th March 2018, the Supreme Court set aside the annulment of the marriage.
 The Bench comprised Chief Justice Dipak Misra, and Justices A. M. Khanwilkar and D. Y. Chandrachud.
 On 9th April 2018, it passed the judgement explaining the reasoning behind its decision.

 The writ of habeas corpus is ‘a great constitutional privilege’ or ‘the first security of civil liberty’.
 It is a remedy against illegal detention, which affects the liberty and freedom of the detainee.
-Its purpose is to see that no one is deprived of their liberty without the sanction of the law.
-The court’s role is to ask for the person to be produced so as to ascertain their choice and see that they are released.
-The purpose of the habeas corpus petition in this case ended when Hadiya appeared before the High Court and stated that she was not under illegal confinement.
+Its purpose is to see that no one is under illegal confinement, deprived of liberty without the sanction of the law.
+In this case, the High Court misused the habeas corpus.
+When Hadiya appeared before the High Court, she stated that she was not under illegal confinement.
 The High Court has no power to decide the ‘just’ way of life or ‘correct’ course of living for Hadiya.
 She has absolute autonomy over her person.

 Moreover, in Hadiya’s case, the High Court was guided by social considerations.
 It was wrong and unnecessary to go into aspects of social radicalization in a writ of habeas corpus.
 It is the job of the law enforcement agencies to look into aspects of criminality.
 The Court should only look at whether the person has been detained without lawful authority.
 Further, the argument that Mr Jahan would take Ms Hadiya out of the country was also unnecessary to examine for a habeas corpus case.
 Apprehensions of any future activity must be governed and controlled by the State.